Academic Scholarship FAQ

 |D||1 point||multiplied by the # of credits of D's = quality points|

 |E/F||0 points||multiplied by the # of credits of E/F's = quality points|

-*Add total number of credits, then add total number of quality points.
-Divide total quality points by total number of credits to get an unweighted GPA on a 4.0 scale.
+*Add the total number of credits, then add the total number of quality points.
+Divide total quality points by the total number of credits to get an unweighted GPA on a 4.0 scale.

 For scholarship consideration, students attending high schools that do not provide an unweighted cumulative grade point average on a 4.0 scale on the student's high school transcript will be converted to a 4.0 scale by the Office of Undergraduate Admission.

 For competitive and academic scholarship consideration, all applicant transcripts are reviewed and an unweighted GPA on a 4.0 scale is calculated by the Office of Undergraduate Admission.

 Unweighted GPA and test scores may be updated through December 1st for academic and competitive scholarship consideration.
 Transcripts reflecting six semesters, through the junior year of high school, are accepted.
 All updates should be sent directly to the Office of Undergraduate Admission.

 Students must meet both the minimum ACT/SAT score and unweighted GPA on a 4.0 scale requirement in order to be considered for that level of scholarship.

 Students must meet both the minimum ACT/SAT score and unweighted GPA on a 4.0 scale requirements in order to be considered for that level of scholarship.
 There is no flexibility in meeting the minimum requirements.